zhangtemplar/zhangtemplar.github.io/_posts/2022-09-23-stable-diffusion.md

 ## Image to Image Transfer

-By concatenating spatially aligned conditioning informa- tion to the input of ?θ, LDMs can serve as efficient general- purpose image-to-image translation models.
+By concatenating spatially aligned conditioning informa- tion to the input of θ, LDMs can serve as efficient general-purpose image-to-image translation models.
 We use this to train models for semantic synthesis, super-resolution (Sec.
 4.4) and inpainting (Sec.
 4.5).
-For semantic synthe- sis, we use images of landscapes paired with semantic maps [23, 61] and concatenate downsampled versions of the se- mantic maps with the latent image representation of a f = 4 model (VQ-reg., see Tab.
+For semantic synthesis, we use images of landscapes paired with semantic maps [23, 61] and concatenate downsampled versions of the se- mantic maps with the latent image representation of a f = 4 model (VQ-reg., see Tab.
 8).

 We train on an input resolution of 2562 (crops from 3842) but find that our model general- izes to larger resolutions and can generate images up to the megapixel regime when evaluated in a convolutional manner.